Things to Do in Canyonlands National Park

 Colorado River in Utah

 The Colorado River carves its way through the heart of Canyonlands, offering both calm scenic float options and thrilling whitewater runs.
-From flatwater experiences to extended rafting trips through Cataract Canyon, known for its world-class rapids, the river provides an unforgettable way to see the park from the water.
+From flatwater experiences to extended rafting trips through Cataract Canyon, known for its world-class rapids, the river provides an unforgettable way to see the park from the water, especially from our Moab outpost.

 Fisher Towers Rafting